 The first time that I noticed the logo of the Strathclyde Partnership for Transport was when I was from Edinburgh, where I lived at the time, to some scenic corner of the Scottish Highlands.
 One thing that you’ll notice from the website is that there are quite a few modes of travel covered, including even walking as well as ferries and the Glasgow Subway.
 Timetable libraries aren’t so extensive though but there are bus timetables for supported services.
 Other than that, there’s the usual journey planning and travel news provision that appears on so many transport authority websites.

-In the midst of bus service deregulation around the U.K. nearly 25 years ago, things were done differently in London with all bus services being franchised by the transport authority rather than being offered by private operators.
+Amid bus service deregulation around the U.K. nearly 25 years ago, things were done differently in London with all bus services being franchised by the transport authority rather than being offered by private operators.
 That has meant some rather big changes in fortunes over the years with previously successful companies falling on hard times (the now Stagecoach re-owned East London group comes to mind here).
 There is such an assortment of travel modes covered here that it becomes difficult to list them all.
-In fact, the only one still missing is tram travel because that has yet to return to the U.K. and English capital.
-Even congestion charging, taxis and walkers get a mention so it cannot be said that the site isn’t comprehensive.
+Even congestion charging, taxis and walkers get mentioned so it cannot be said that the site isn’t comprehensive.
 Of course, journey planning, timetable libraries and travel news are all on offer as well as the more unexpected elements.

 Even as long ago as the 1970’s, Sheffield and its surrounding area seemed to have good public transport oversight and the present SYITA wants to restore the situation somewhat though they have suffered something of a setback with First withdrawing from an agreement.
 Live bus timing information is to be found here along with bus timing updates, journey planning and travel news.